 Distribution and Abundance in Florida:

-Caterpillars feed on most parts of host plants.
+Caterpillars feed on most parts of host plants, especially young leaves.
 Native larval host plants include the vines corkystem passionflower (Passiflora suberosa) and maypop (Passiflora incarnata).
-Larvae will also feed on the edible passion fruit (Passiflora edulis).
-Native nectar plants include shrubs such as Christmasberry (Lycium carolinianum), silver sea-oxeye-daisy (Borrichia frutescens) and wild-sage (Lantana involucrata); wildflowers such as blue porterweed (Stachytarpheta jamaicensis), scorpionstail (Heliotropium angiospermum) and snow squarestem (Melanthera nivea); and, vines such as yellowroot (Morinda royoc).
-Weedy native nectar plants include Jack-in-the-bush (Chromolaena odorata), pencilflower (Stylosanthes hamata) and Spanish-needles (Bidens alba var. radiata).
-Adults will also feed on the common landscape plant paper flower (Bougainvillea glabra) and the invasive shrubverbena (Lantana camara).
+Larvae also will feed on the edible passionfruit (Passiflora edulis).
+Native nectar plants include shrubs such as Christmasberry (Lycium carolinianum), silver sea-oxeye-daisy (Borrichia frutescens) and wild-sage (Lantana involucrata); wildflowers such as blue porterweed (Stachytarpheta jamaicensis), scorpionstail (Heliotropium angiospermum) and snow squarestem (Melanthera nivea); vines such as yellowroot (Morinda royoc); and the herb pitted stripeseed (Piriqueta cistoides subsp. caroliniana).
+Weedy native nectar plants include jack-in-the-bush (Chromolaena odorata), cheesytoes (Stylosanthes hamata) and Spanish-needles (Bidens alba var. radiata).
+Adults also will feed on the nonnative common landscape plant paper flower (Bougainvillea glabra) and the nonnative invasive shrubverbena (Lantana camara).

 Gann, G.D., M.E.
 Abdo, J.W.
 Gann, G.D.
 Gann, Sr., S.W.